Jame5parker/Python-Bank-Marketing-Project/README.md

 ---

 ## 📊 Overview
-Using a real-world marketing dataset, this notebook explores demographic and campaign factors affecting client responses to term-deposit offers and the influence on long term subscriptions.
+Using a real-world marketing dataset, this notebook explores demographic and campaign factors affecting client responses to term-deposit offers and the influence on long-term subscriptions.
 The analysis includes exploratory data analysis (EDA), feature visualisation, and predictive modeling.

 ### Key Objectives